Skip to main content

 File uploads

-You can upload files directly in the chat:
+You can upload files directly in the chat, using drag drop or by clicking the upload button.

 • Images — The agent can analyze and describe images, extract text, or use them as context